grace-notes/website/contents/topics/life-of-christ.md

 (c) Worship in the ancient Jewish synagogue consisted of prayer and teaching.

-· The leaders of worship would read prayers from the Psalms and any Scripture that suited the current theme.
+&bull; The leaders of worship would read prayers from the Psalms and any Scripture that suited the current theme.

-· But there was also a sermon employed to educate the people regarding religious matters.
+&bull; But there was also a sermon employed to educate the people regarding religious matters.

-· The sermon could be given by anyone in the synagogue, but only by one who had already devoted some study and thought to the text or through a rabbi.
+&bull; The sermon could be given by anyone in the synagogue, but only by one who had already devoted some study and thought to the text or through a rabbi.
 There was no ordination requirement.

-· The passage would be interpreted verse by verse in the language of the people.
+&bull; The passage would be interpreted verse by verse in the language of the people.

 The plea of Jairus.
 “And seeing Him, he fell at His feet and exhorted